A unique slice of Spanish life

 Poble Espanyol Tickets

-You can buy advance tickets directly on the official website.
+You can buy advance tickets to the village directly on the official website.
 Simply select your date, the number of people (discounts for students, children and seniors), and you’re good to go.
 In fact, whilst you are asked to specify a date, the ticket is valid for 14 days after the date you choose, so there’s some flexibility there.

 Advance tickets cost only €12.60, whilse they are €14 at the ticket office.